-This article sets out the essential points that you will need to consider in order to navigate debt financing successfully and unlock your business's growth potential.
+This article sets out the essential points you will need to consider in order to navigate debt financing successfully and unlock your business's growth potential.

 Debt financing encompasses a range of options tailored to suit the diverse needs of businesses.
+These include:

-Traditional bank loans
+Traditional term bank loans

 Lines of credit